Business and Facial Recognition Apps: Benefits and Pitfalls

 The applications for facial recognition are widespread.
 You've probably already interacted with this technology, perhaps without even realizing it.

 - Privacy.
 Snapchat, the multimedia messaging app, is currently using facial recognition to help users set their own privacy setting for photographs.
 When a user sets their account to the specified setting, the facial recognition system scans the faces in the photo to determine which ones should be blocked out with an emoji to protect their privacy.

 - Security.
 Android has a facial recognition app called Smart Lock, which allows smartphone owners to unlock their phones by holding it up to their faces.
-Apple is also working on a secure login facial recognition system developed by Apple for iOS.
+Face ID is the secure login facial recognition system developed by Apple for iOS.

 - Payments.
 Alibaba, the Chinese e-commerce powerhouse, is in the development phase of integrating its payment service, AliPay, with facial recognition software.
 This will allow customers to pay for their purchases without using sensitive payment methods like a credit or debit card.
 It will also help reduce the risk of fraud and theft.

 - Marketing.
 Tesco, the UK’s largest grocery and general merchandise retailer, was among the first to add facial recognition software to its marketing strategy.
 In 2013, it announced that it would implement the technology at its petrol stations via OptimEye, which would then read customers’ faces at checkout to determine their age and gender.
 This information is now used to display tailored ads to patrons at checkout.